Have the freshest free hiking tips sent to you each month!

 And one more thing about hip bones:

-So to sum up, the word "hip" can refer to:
+To pull this hip anatomy all together, the word "hip" can refer to:

 So don't be too eager to "borrow" a solution that works for your trail buddy.